ionixftw/gitTest/javaDataStructures.md

 ## What is a package?

-* Packages are a nice way to bundle related java files
+* A Package is a bundle consisting of related java files

 ## Package Naming Conventions